kari983/MS_data_analyses/README.md

 (7).
 Column 7 ("Growth_Form") contains the growth forms of the plant species.
 (8).
 Column 8 ("Status") categorises the plants to either alien or native.
 (9).
 Column 9 ("Biomass_kg") contains the fresh weights of individal plants in kg.

+**Below is the explaination of the data that are presented in each columns and rows of "CombineSite_Insects_Orders_data" dataset.**